Reunion FAQ

 Yes!
 On Saturday morning at 10:30 a.m. the president will give a first-hand update on life at Denison — what’s changed, what hasn’t, and what the future holds with Q&A to follow.

 Denison’s athletic facilities are available for returning alumni and their guests.
-Take a swim in the pool, play racquetball or use the indoor track in Mitchell, play a tennis match at the outdoor courts, or sweat it out in the new state-of-the-art Crown Fitness Center.
-Times vary and are included in the weekend schedule you will receive at the Check-In Center.
+Take a swim in the pool, play racquetball or use the indoor track in Mitchell, play a tennis match at the outdoor courts, or sweat it out in the Crown Fitness Center.
+Times vary and are included in the weekend schedule you will receive at the Welcome and Registration Center.

 No, unfortunately due to liability concerns we are unable to offer child care.